 Purpose of Employee Reimbursement Forms

 First and most importantly, an expense reimbursement form creates documentation that strengthens your accounting records and protects against fraud.
-If any discrepancies are found between the amount reimbursed and the actual amount spent, then the form can be used as a point of reference to see what was claim and what was reimbursed.
+If any discrepancies are found between the amount reimbursed and the actual amount spent, then the form can be used as a point of reference to see what was claimed and what was reimbursed.

-Secondly, using an expense reimbursement form is a standard form of gathering information related to reimbursement.
-Through the form, there is consistency in having the same pieces of information in the same areas of a document regardless of the employee submitting it.
+Secondly, using it is a standard form of gathering information related to reimbursement.
+Through the form, there is consistency in having the same pieces of information in the same areas of a document, regardless of the employee submitting it.
 Such a level of organization makes it easy for the accounting department to process the information presented.
-Departments dispensing the expense reimbursement form will enjoy the basic structure established.
+Departments dispensing the expense form will enjoy the basic structure established.
 It will allow them to edit the categories based on your company’s policies, with the appropriate program quickly and easily.

 Reimbursing Yourself for Expenses

-As an employee, seeking reimbursement for your company expenditures is a process that involves collecting receipts either in softcopy or hardcopy and presenting these receipts to your employer, hoping to get a repayment.
+As an employee, seeking reimbursement for your company expenditures is a process that involves collecting receipts either in soft copy or hard copy, and presenting these receipts to your employer, hoping to get a repayment.
 Ideally, these expenses are incurred during any business-related activity, and the employer is bound to reimburse them as legitimate business expenses, whether planned or unplanned.

-The following steps will help guide you on how to reimburse yourself for any work-related expenses that you might have incurred:
+The following steps will help guide you on how to reimburse for any work-related expenses that you might have incurred:

 Educate yourself first

 According to IRS Publication 535, Business Expenses, to be deductible, a business expense must be both ordinary and necessary.
 An ordinary expense is one that is commonly accepted in your given industry.
 Conversely, a necessary expense is one that is useful and appropriate for your trade or business.
 A business expense does not have to be indispensable to be considered valuable and appropriate.
-The most common types of expenses that employers pay to employees pursuant of reimbursements include:

 - Business advertising costs- Costs associated with advertising the business or employee’s activities count as expenses that the employer should reimburse.